DragonRidersUnite/book/src/introduction.md

 ## Contribute

 This book is open source.
 That means anyone can view the code that builds it and contribute toward making better.
 Did you find something that doesn't work, a typo, or lacks clarity?
-[Submit an issue or contribute on GitHub.](https://github.com/DragonRidersUnite/book) It's easy and you can do it right from your browser.
+[Submit an issue or contribute on GitHub.](https://github.com/DragonRidersUnite/book) It's easy, and you can do it right from your browser.
 Thanks in advance!

+If you're stuck and would like some extra assistance, reach out in [the DragonRuby Discord](https://discord.dragonruby.org).
+We'll get you unstuck!

 ## Get Started